 Rental yields in Portugal

-Foreign ownership of property in Portugal proved to be quite a lucrative investment.
+Foreign ownership of property in Portugal proved to be a pretty lucrative investment.
 Rental yields in the Lisbon Metropolitan Area stood at 6.7 percent in the third quarter of 2023, while rental yields for the Porto Metropolitan Area stood at 6 percent.
 If you are looking to invest in the Algarve, rental yields in this beautiful, sun-drenched region in southern Portugal stood at 5.6 percent.

 Key reasons to buy property in Portugal